fagun18/Fagun-AI-Powered-Playwright-Test-Generator-with-MCP-Server/README.md

 # 🚀 Fagun Automation Framework

-**AI-powered automated testing framework using Playwright and Gemini AI**
+**AI-powered automated testing framework using Playwright, MCP Server and Gemini AI**

 An intelligent automation testing framework that automatically analyzes websites, generates comprehensive test cases using AI, and executes them with detailed reporting.